JereKuusela/valheim-dev/publish/README.md

   - spawn_location X pos=100,100,50: Spawns location X at coordinates 100,50,100 (no snap to the ground).
 - New command "undo_spawn" which reverts commands "spawn_object" and "spawn_locations".
 - New command "redo_spawn" which restored reverted spawns.
+- New command "hammer" that allows placing any object with the hammer tool.
+  - hammer StatueCorqi: Adds corqi statues to the hammer placement.
+	- hammer: Adds the hovered object to the hammer placement.
+Very useful when bound to key (for example bind LeftAlt hammer).
+- New command "target" that allows modifying the hovered object or all objects within a radius.
+  - target tame: Tames the target.
+  - target wild: Untames the target.
+	- target baby: Prevents growth for an offspring.
+	- target sleep: Makes the target sleep (only works for naturally sleeping creatures).
+	- target info: Prints information about the target.
+	- target remove: Removes the target.
+	- target stars: Sets amount of stars for the target.
+	- target health: Sets target health (and maximum health for creatures).
+	- target wild radius=10: Makes all creatures wild within 10 meters.
+	- target tame id=Grey* radius=100: Tames all greylings, greydwarves, etc. within 100 meters.

 # Changelog